Pocket Watch Movement Finishes

 American pocket watch movements are usually found with either a Gilt or Nickel finish.
 Some manufacturers produced movements with a two-tone finish, using gilt damaskeening over nickel.Note: The finishes referenced on this page apply to the movement finish inside the watch, not the case material.

-Nickel movements are characterized by a silvery, often-polished, finish on the movement plates, usually containing decorative damaskeening patterns.
+Nickel movements are characterized by a silvery, often-polished, finish on the movement plates, usually adorned with decorative damaskeening patterns.
 Once nickel movements became popular in the late 1800s, they often sold for a premium when compared to identical gilt movements.

 The nickel material was more durable and offered a better surface for decorative machining methods.Pictured: Hamilton 17-Jewel Nickel Damaskeen Movement